 The Culture and Development Research Centre is a non-governmental research institute based in Mongolia.
 Our aim is to support and provide open, ethnographically grounded evidence and analysis in support of resilience-focused development.

-Local knowledge (including TEK and technical knowledge) and its role in adaptability.
+Local knowledge (including TEK and Indigenous knowledge)

 Naran is a linguist from the School of Mongolian Language and Culture, National University of Mongolia.
 She has studied the cultural dimensions of language use, including language and gender.email